Hungary national football team: 2020s

 While Hungary could only gain a play-off spot in hope to reach the UEFA Euro 2020, Hungary's strong result in previous Nations League gathered more optimism.
 Hungary began their quest in 2020–21 UEFA Nations League B sharing a group with Russia, Turkey and Serbia.
 Hungary impressed in their 1–0 victory against host Turkey, Dominik Szoboszlai scoring the game's only goal with a 30-meter free kick.
-However, Hungary faced a setback when Russia, who Hungary had failed to win against since 1978, beat them at home with 2–3.
+However, Hungary faced a setback when Russia, who Hungary had failed to win against since 1978, beat them at home 3–2.
 A series of good results followed later, with two draws against Russia and Serbia, an important away win over the Serbs in Belgrade, and more importantly, a much needed 2–0 win over Turkey at home.
 This meant that Hungary was able to gain promotion at the expense of Russia to the 2022–23 UEFA Nations League A.

 In October 2020, Hungary participated in the play-offs to qualify for UEFA Euro 2020, where they faced Bulgaria in their first game of the play-off series.
-Despite making an away trip to Sofia, Hungary shone with a 3–1 win to reach the final of the play-off to face Iceland a month later, behind closed doors.
+After making an away trip to Sofia, Hungary shone with a 3–1 win to reach the final of the play-off to face Iceland a month later, behind closed doors.
 The team qualified for the tournament winning 2–1, with last-minute strikes from Loïc Nego and Dominik Szoboszlai to take Hungary into the competition despite an earlier mistake by Péter Gulácsi.